-Alternatively, if you're on Android 10 and you have the system-wide dark theme enabled, you can simply select "System Default" and it will turn dark to match your phone's theme.
-For pre-Android 10 users, it will say "Set by Batter Saver."
-This will make dark mode turn on when your app is in battery saver mode.
+If you're on Android 10 or newer, and you have the system-wide dark theme, you can simply select "System Default," and it will turn dark to match your phone's theme.
+For devices running Android 8 through 10, it will say "Set by Battery Saver" instead, which will make dark mode turn on when your app is in battery saver mode.

 Things aren't too much different on the iPhone side.
 To activate dark mode, ensure you're running iOS 13 or newer and Gmail version 6.0.200412 or newer.
 Next, tap the hamburger menu icon in the top left.
 Scroll down and tap "Settings," then choose "Theme."
 Here, you can either select "Dark," to always use a dark theme, or "System default," which will match Gmail's theme to the one you're using for iOS as a whole.